GerritCodeReview/k8s-gerrit/container-images/gerrit-slave-init/README.md

 * reads database configuration from gerrit.config
 * waits for the database to start
-* waits for All-Projects.git to arrive via replication via apache-git-http-backend from Gerrit master
+* waits for All-Projects.git and All-Users.git to arrive via replication via apache-git-http-backend from Gerrit master
 * waits for MySQL slave database schema to arrive via database replication from Gerrit slave